clojuredocs/guides/articles/tutorials/emacs.md

       Same as print followed by (newline)
     nil

-However there is a shortcut `C-c C-d` when your cursor is over a function name.
-This will show the Clojure doc in a new window.
+However there is a shortcut `C-c C-d d` when your cursor is over a function name.
+This will show the Clojure (or Javadoc) doc in a new window.
 If instead you want to jump to the source of the function you can use `M-.`, which is awesome.
 This works on your own functions as well as those which come from third-party libraries.
 Use `M-,` to pop the stack and return to where you were.
 For all the definitions in a single file you can use `M-x imenu` to list them and jump to one.

-When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `*cider-repl*` buffer by typing `C-x k` and re-run `cider-jack-in` to start another.
+When you are finished with the REPL (or if for some reason it has gotten into a bad state), you can simply kill the `*cider-repl*` buffer by typing `M-x cider-quit` and re-run `cider-jack-in` to start another.

 ## Appendix ##